Maldus512/FOOLCompiler/README.md

 - `-v`, `--version` : compiler version

-Once compiled, a "prog.fool.asm" file will be produced.
+Once compiled, a `prog.fool.asm` file will be produced.
 Such file can be executed by running the assembly code interpreter with `$ ./fool -f prog.fool.asm`.
 The interpreter has similar flags.

 The `test/` folder contains some examples of Fool programs.
 It is possible to compile and execute all of them by running `$ make test`.